- Latin America / Caribbean

 Impact and Results

 Through the Project it is expected to reach 100 direct beneficiaries from the Chilean fruit and vegetables chains.
 These beneficiaries will receive the knowledge regarding the best practices on how to prevent and reduce food loss.
 Additionally, ten relevant actors from Argentina and Uruguay will also be considered in the knowledge sharing activities.
-The pilot to validate the food loss quantification methodology will take place on three different companies of the fruit and vegetables chains.

 On the other hand, the project will benefit indirectly the whole fruit and vegetables sector.
 According to the agricultural census of 2007, there were 34.000 horticultural farms and 97.552 fruit farms in Chile.
 The vegetable surface in 2015 was of 63.776 hectares while, there were 305.000 hectares for fruit production.